Mahin556/aws/IAM/Account.md

   * IAM
   * All resources.
 * AWS recommends:
   * **Enabling MFA (Multi-Factor Authentication)** for root
+  * Not create a `Access key` and `Secret Access key` for root users.
   * **Not using it for daily operations**
   * **Creating IAM users** for regular work
+  * If have access keys ---> Rotate it
+* Target for hacker ---> Can create a Access keys for Bitcoin Mining.
+* Not commit in GitRepo

 ---